rstyczynski/ansible-tricks/progress/sprint_8/sprint_8_tests.md

 ```

 **Status:** PENDING
-**Notes:** Verify console output from mock server shows the registration and result POSTs.
+**Notes:** Not executed here (no mock server running in this environment).
+When run, verify console output from mock server shows registration and result POSTs.

 ---